 Airdrie Co-op Centre features good visibility from the Deerfoot Trail.
 It is anchored by a 44,811 square foot Co-op Grocery Store and is situated on 7.54 acres and provides parking for 376 vehicles.
-The building was constructed in 2000.
+The building was constructed in 2000 and further intensified in 2016.

-2649 Main Street South West, Airdrie, Alberta ("Airdrie Rona Centre")
+2649 Main Street South West, Airdrie, Alberta ("Airdrie RONA Centre")

-Airdrie Rona Centre is part of a retail complex located in Airdrie, just west of the Deerfoot Trail and south of Yankee Valley Road.
-It is anchored by a 40,000 square foot Rona is situated on 4.82 acres and is able to accommodate parking for 123 cars.
+Airdrie RONA Centre is part of a retail complex located in Airdrie, just west of the Deerfoot Trail and south of Yankee Valley Road.
+It is anchored by a 40,000 square foot RONA is situated on 4.82 acres and is able to accommodate parking for 123 cars.
 The building was constructed in 2000.